Convex Rhombic Polyhedra with Icosahedral Symmetry

 This page collects together the various polyhedra I have come across which meet the following criteria

 The last criterion is included purely as a measure to limit the number of qualifying polyhedra.
-At present (November 2007) I am still discovering mono-rhombic examples and I see the bi-rhombic and tri-rhombic mines as not yet having been tapped.

 Some of the polyhedra displayed here are also displayed elsewhere on this site in which case a link is provided.
 Others are new, in which case a short explanation is provided.